lmcnulty/iip-word-lists/README.md

 ## Misc

-Thank you to the [Unicode Consortium](unicode.org) for keeping us on our toes by including the seperate characters '·' '‧' '⋅' '•' and '∙'.
+Thank you to the [Unicode Consortium](unicode.org) for keeping us on our toes by including all these as seperate characters: · ‧ ⋅ • ∙.